tylercasperson/WordGuessGame/README.md

     Horse - Photo by George Hiles on Unsplash
     Mouse - Photo by Zdeněk Macháček on Unsplash
     Pig - Photo by Christopher Carson on Unsplash

+    Background - Image by Gordon Johnson from Pixabay